-When building AI applications, you often need to track and analyze requests by different dimensions like user ID, feature type, or workflow stage.
+When building AI applications, you often need to track and analyze requests by different dimensions like project, feature, or workflow stage.
 Custom Properties let you tag LLM requests with metadata, enabling advanced filtering, cost analysis per user or feature, and performance tracking across different parts of your application.

 Helicone Custom Properties feature for filtering and segmenting data in the Request table.